ilija-the/vendrithvault/content/Geography & Organisations/Galae.md

 Galae can be split into a number of areas:
 #### The High Plateau.
 A great plateau marks a historic border between Galae and Canath, visible for miles on end all around.
-The [[''western capital'']] of Galae lies here, up the [[Path of Gold]] - the main road and pass used to get through the [[Galaen Mountains]].
+The ''western capital'' of [[Babael]] lies here, up the [[Path of Gold]] - the main road and pass used to get through the [[Galaen Mountains]].
 Another much less used one is the [[Silver Pass]].

 #### The North Steppe.
 Accessible from Canath through the [[Bronze Canal]].
-Largely home to nomadic sheperds instead of settlements, though a couple of towns straddle the northern [[Blissfeldt]] coastline - such as the rather sizeable [[Littlehorne]].
+Largely home to nomadic shepherds instead of settlements, though a couple of towns straddle the northern [[Blissfeldt]] coastline - such as the rather sizeable [[Littlehorne]].
 The border with Ferweth is marked by the distinctive [[Crimson Desert]].

 #### The Lake Rockies.
 The lands surrounding the beginning of the Mogxan peninsula, consisting of a number of dotted lakes and mountains.